STOCK TITAN

 CSIQ

-This page shows Canadian Solar (CSIQ) financial statements, including the income statement, balance sheet, cash flow statement, and key financial ratios.
-View 17 years of annual fundamentals and quarterly data, with year-over-year growth rates and compound annual growth rates (CAGR).
+Canadian Solar (CSIQ) reported $5.6B in revenue for fiscal year 2025, down 6.6% from the prior fiscal year.
+This page shows its income statement, balance sheet, cash flow statement, and key financial ratios.
+View 15 years of annual fundamentals and quarterly data, with year-over-year growth rates and compound annual growth rates (CAGR).
 All figures are derived from SEC filings (10-K and 10-Q reports).

 Rhea AI CSIQ FY2025